kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

   MaxUnavailable *intstr.IntOrString `json:"maxUnavailable,omitempty" protobuf:"bytes,3,opt,name=maxUnavailable"`

   // BudgetScope indicates how the disruption budget should be calculated.
-  // Allowed values are "Pod" (default) and "Workload".
+  // Allowed values are "Pod" (default) and "PodGroup".
   //
-  // If set to "Workload", the eviction logic will interpret minAvailable/maxUnavailable
+  // If set to "PodGroup", the eviction logic will interpret minAvailable/maxUnavailable
   // as a count of PodGroup replicas, not individual pods.
   //
   // Users must ensure that pods selected by this PDB are correctly populated
-  // with 'spec.workload'.
-If a selected pod is missing the workload reference,
+  // with 'spec.schedulingGroup'.
+If a selected pod is missing the schedulingGroup reference,
   // it will be treated as Unhealthy (blocking eviction) to prevent unsafe
   // disruptions due to misconfiguration.
   //